 1. Implement a mentoring or buddy system for new hires to help them become acclimated to the workplace

-The idea of a mentor for an employee’s first few days at work is nothing new, but there are some creative ways you can take this idea a step further and make that new hire’s first few days unforgettable.
+The idea of a buddy system for an employee’s first few days at work is nothing new, but there are some creative ways you can take this idea a step further and make that new hire’s first few days unforgettable.

 For example, Silicon Valley tech startup Commerce Sciences has a tradition where the last person to join the team creates a “starter kit” for the next person who joins.
 The contents of the kit depends entirely on the creativity and ingenuity of the previous employee.